Gutenberg vs Elementor — Which To Choose? Detailed Comparison

 Elementor

 One of the major differences between Gutenberg and Elementor is in terms of pricing.
-While Elementor does unlock some free options, you’ll have to pay a yearly fee of at least $49/year to unlock its Pro features.
+While Elementor does unlock some free options, you’ll have to pay a yearly fee of at least $59/year to unlock its Pro features.

 And, if you’re a digital agency owner, you may want to choose a more expensive package.
-For $199/year, you can activate Elementor on up to 25 websites, and get access to expert website kits too!
+For $199/year, you can activate Elementor on up to 25 websites and get access to expert website kits too!

 Gutenberg

-Gutenberg, on the other hand, is 100% free.
-It’s packaged in WordPress, so it’s fairly easy to use.
 However, while Gutenberg is free, you should know that there are plenty of additional plugins and extensions that you can add to improve its functionality.

 Performance